imarri01/SupervisedLearning_ML/README.md

 ## 🌟 Overview

 The goal of this project is to explore and implement different supervised learning regression models to predict the price of houses based on various features such as square footage, number of bedrooms, number of bathrooms, and other relevant attributes.
-We evaluated the performance of these models using various metrics to determine the best model for this task.
+We evaluated the performance of these models using various metrics to determine the best model and parameters for this task.

 ## 👥 Group Members

 - **Ramon Kidd:** Contributor
-- **Kiran Reid:** Contributor
+- **Kiran Wood:** Contributor

 ## 🛠️ Project Steps